• Skip to primary navigation

 Instructions

-• Season chicken thighs - Coat the chicken thighs and garlic in remaining ¼ cup olive oil and rub the oil into the thighs.
-Season each thigh with the remaining kosher salt, black pepper, garlic powder, and herbs.
+• Season chicken - Coat the chicken thighs in remaining 1 tablespoons of olive oil and rub into the thighs.
+Season each thigh with kosher salt and black pepper.
+(Photo 5)

 Pro Tip - If you want toasted bread to enjoy with your chicken thighs, place the sliced bread in the oven 10 minutes before the chicken is complete so the bread will finish toasting at the same time as the chicken.